BOYS BASKETBALL: Hutch wins first playoff game since 2015

+All season long, the Hutchinson boys basketball team has been out to prove it's different from teams in the past.

-For the first time since 2011, the Hutchinson boys basketball team hosted a section playoff game.
-They downed Mankato West 82-78 for their first section win since 2015.
+The Tigers finished with a 14-12 record in the regular season, their best since the 2010-11 season.
+They also hosted their first playoff game since that year, and on Wednesday they downed Mankato West 82-78 for their first section win since 2015.

-The two teams played earlier in the season, with the Scarlets winning the game by over 20 points.
-But this time it was in front of the home crowd and that gave the team what they needed to come out and play well.
+When the two teams played earlier in the season, the Scarlets won by more than 20 points.
+But this time it was in front of the Tigers' home crowd, and that gave the team what it needed to play well.

-West got out to an early lead after they were wrecking the Tigers man defense.
-They got out to an early 10-point lead which head coach Mike McGraw decided to switch to a zone and that really began to mess up the Scarlets and let Hutch get back into the game where it looked like West was going to take control.
+West got out to an early 10-point lead after wrecking the Tigers' man-to-man defense, at which point head coach Mike McGraw switched things up to a zone defense.
+That gave the Scarlets trouble and helped Hutch get back into the game when it looked like West might take control.

 “You don't know who is going to be the person that is going to pick the team up and help them to the win,” McGraw said.
 “We had a number of people tonight.
 Sam Rensch played a heck of a game.
 Like everyone, I mean, there were little things throughout the whole game that people did that helped us to this win tonight.
 It was a whole team effort.”

-Hutch has been on quite a roll.
-They have won seven of their last nine games, with the only two losses coming against Waconia and Delano, both very good teams.
+Hutch has been on quite a roll since the end of January.
+They've won seven of their last 10 games with two of those losses against Waconia and Delano, both very good teams.
 It has seemed over this stretch that everyone has come in and contributed and has had a positive impact on the court.
-The team knew what was at stake over the last month and has turned it on over that stretch.
+The team knew what was at stake over the last month and has turned up their competitiveness over that stretch.

-“It's when we go our hardest,” Devon Verhasselt said of the team's current stretch of winning.
+“It's when we go our hardest,” Devon Verhasselt said of the Hutch's current stretch of success.
 “When we don't take a play off and we just work as a team.”

+The Tigers will need everyone playing their best in the next matchup as they face the Mankato East Cougars, who are 25-1 and ranked No. 2 in Class 3A.
+That game is 6 p.m.
+Saturday, March 7, at Gustavus Adolphus College in St. Peter.

-Next up is state champion hopeful, the Mankato East Cougars.
-They have one loss all year and have been ranked in the top-five in Class 3A for the entire season.
-They lost by 16 last year in the opening round of sections, but this year is different.
-It will be tough, but the boys know that this year is different and they now know what they have to do in order to be successful.
-Now, it's time to go and pull off the upset.
+Hutchinson lost to the Cougars by 16 points last year in the opening round of sections, but its a new year with a new team.
+It will be tough, but Hutch's boys feel this year is different and the know what they have to do to be successful.
+Now it's time to go and pull off the upset.

-“It'll be a tough game,” Klinker said.
-“But we played really hard and come out like we did last year.
-I think we should be fine.”
+“It'll be a tough game,” Klinker said, “but if we play really hard and come out like we did last year, I think we should be fine.”

 Section 2AAA Quarterfinal (Mar.
 4)